-- Forbes magazine recently selected Norfolk Southern as one of America’s best employers for women.
+- In 2018, Forbes magazine selected Norfolk Southern as one of America’s best employers for women.

 - Mogul — a global platform devoted to women’s advancement — named Union Pacific one of the top 1,000 companies worldwide for millennial women in 2018.

 - CP named its first woman — Isabelle Courville — to lead its Board of Directors beginning in May 2019.

 - Half of the senior team at AAR are women and we are a leading cooperate partner of the League of Railway Women (LRIW), which “is committed to improving the railroad industry by connecting and cultivating women in rail.”

 - Lisa Stabler, LRIW’s Women of the Year in 2017, is the President of the Transportation Technology Center, Inc. (TTCI) and helps lead the latest rail industry research to develop and test new technologies that improve rail safety, reliability and efficiency.

 - Railinc — the leading provider of near rail-time network data to North America’s railroads — employs multiple women within their senior team, including Joan Smemoe as their Chief Information Officer and Cathelene Thomas as their Chief of Staff.